West Coast Kitchen Garden

 • Add flour and blend again until smooth, 60 seconds, then pour into greased pie plate.

-• Arrange the sliced plums over the top and bake in oven 25-30 min.
-Clafoutis will be lightly browned and should still have a slight jiggle in the middle.
+• Arrange the sliced plums over the top and bake in oven until it's lightly browned on the edges and has a slight jiggle in the middle, approximately 40-35 minutes.

 • Let cool slightly and serve warm, sprinkled with confectioners sugar.